koushalsmodi/SQLProjects/README.md

-A few SQL problems from the Harvard CS50 problem sets.
+SQL problems from the Harvard CS50 problem sets.